-Auxiliary members, being volunteers, receive no direct compensation for the many hours of time and effort they donate to the Coast Guard.
+Auxiliary members, as volunteers, receive no direct compensation for the many hours of time and effort they donate to the Coast Guard.
 The recognition of an Auxiliarist's service, through the presentation of timely and appropriate awards, is essential to the success of the Auxiliary program.
 In many respects, the recognition received through these awards can be considered a "paycheck."
-The service and actions of the Auxiliarist should receive the appropriate recognition and awards to the maximum extent possible.
+The service and actions of the Auxiliarist should receive the appropriate recognition and awards in as timely a fashion as possible.

 For general information, read Chapter 11 in the Auxiliary Manual or New Member Reference Guide.
-More specifically, refer to the following Sections: